playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaAsync.md

 ## Handling time-outs

 It is often useful to handle time-outs properly, to avoid having the web browser block and wait if something goes wrong.
-You can easily compose a future with a timeout to handle these cases.
-This can be done using `akka.pattern.after`, which uses your actor system's scheduler to complete the future after a certain amount of time.
-(Note that we assume you've injected the `actorSystem: ActorSystem` into your controller here to access its scheduler.)
+You can use [`play.api.libs.concurrent.Timeout`](api/scala/play/api/libs/concurrent/Timeout.html) to wrap a Future in a non-blocking timeout.

 @[timeout](code/ScalaAsync.scala)

+> **Note:** Timeout is not the same as cancellation -- even in case of timeout, the given future will still complete, even though that completed value is not returned.